mahdig7/ELO-Suicide-Rate/EDA and Communication Artifact.md

 ![image](https://github.com/mahdig7/ELO-Suicide-Rate/assets/107054053/f37ad027-cf78-4615-b44b-0beb03e93a8c)
 ### Insights
 <ul>
 <li>	Gender Disparities: The stacked bar chart highlights noticeable gender disparities in suicide rates across different age groups.
-In most age brackets, males consistently have higher total suicide numbers compared to females.
+In all age brackets, males consistently have higher total suicide numbers compared to females.
 This suggests that males are more vulnerable to suicide across various stages of life. </li>
 <li>	Higher Suicide Rates in Middle-Aged Adults: The age group of "35-54 years" exhibits the highest total suicide numbers for both males and females.
 This indicates that middle-aged adults face a greater risk of suicide compared to other age groups. </li>
 <li>	Substantial Difference in Suicide Rate of Middle-Aged Adults Between the Genders: The age group of "35-54 years" stands out as having the highest total suicide numbers for both males and females.
 However, the noticeably higher total suicide numbers among males in this age group indicate a heightened risk of suicide among middle-aged men. </li>
 </ul>